ReagentX/Logria-py/README.md

   - [ ] Spawn a subprocess to find all the matches in the list of messages
   - [ ] New "event loop" to handle multiple feature-sets, i.e. other than just regex search
 - New features
-  - [ ] Init screen when launched with no args
+  - [ ] Save sessions through class, make init process nicer
   - [ ] Allow user to define multiple streams e.x. `ssh` sessions, and have a class to join them together
   - [ ] Add statistics tracking for log messages
   - [ ] Add 'status bar' since we have an empty row so the user can see what we are currently doing